mongodb/docs/source/includes/fact-add-kerberos-users-for-other-agents.rst

-.. admonition:: Recommend using One User for All Agents on Windows
+.. important:: Recommend using One User for All Agents on Windows
-   :class: important

    For deployments on Windows, MongoDB recommends using the same :manual:`MongoDB user </core/security-users/>` for the Automation Agent, Backup Agent, and Monitoring Agent.
 Grant this user the